Back to top

 “A lot of people don’t know that the library has so much more than books.
 We always make that one of our learning objectives for the class and everyone is always excited by all the things the library offers - it’s new information to a lot of them,” said Fabrizio.

-In addition to providing space for the in-person sessions of the Community English class, a librarian from Goodman South Madison Library takes over one class during the semester to share library resources and help people who are learning English navigate the library - from checking out a book to using a language-learning database with their library card.
-In 2021, Goodman South Madison's Community Engagement Librarian Farrah McDaniel has been leading the class:
+In addition to providing space for Community English class, a librarian from Goodman South Madison Library takes over one class during the semester to share library resources and help people who are learning English navigate the library - from checking out a book to using a language-learning database with their library card.
+In 2024, Goodman South Madison's Community Engagement Librarian Jenna Assmus has been leading the class:

 How It Started...

 The Community English class has grown and changed since its inception in 2012, according to Fabrizio.
-The original format was to hold a Community English class just once per year and that class took place in-person at Goodman South Madison Library with a big variety in skill levels for the students.
-This way of providing the class continued for many years until Fabrizio found data that suggested they could produce better outcomes for learners if they offered more than just one semester per year.
-In 2018, the class began to be offered twice a year and it is currently available three times each year.
+The original format was to hold one Community English class per year and those classes took place in-person at Goodman South Madison Library with a big variety in skill levels for the students.
+This way of providing the class continued for many years until Fabrizio found data that suggested they could produce better outcomes for learners if they offered two differentiated classes based on English level, and if they offered those classes more frequently.
+In 2018, the class began to be offered twice a year and it is currently available year-round.

 Literacy Network Students Share Their Experience